 It all lead off with words, with keywords typed into a search box.
 Keyword research is one of the most significant, valuable, and high return activities in the field of search marketing or search engines.
-Ranking for the right keywords can either make or break your website.
+Ranking your website on Google for the right keywords can either make or break your website.
 By researching your market’s keyword demand, you just can’t learn which terms and phrases the Search Engine Optimization will target, but also you will learn more about the customers or the users as a whole.
 The thing here is that it is not always about getting visitors to your site, but it is about getting the right kind of visitors.

 The usefulness of this kind of technique could not be overstated; with the keyword research you can predict the shifts in demand, you can also respond easily to the changing market conditions, and you might as well produce the products, services, and content that the searchers are actively seeking.
 In the history of the marketing industry, there has never been such a low barrier to entry in understanding the motivations of consumers in virtually any niche.